-Battles persist for Ukraine hub
+Battles persist for Ukraine railway hub, despite deal

 Luhanske, Ukraine — Intense artillery exchanges between Ukrainian government forces and Russian-backed separatists persisted Monday around a strategic town in eastern Ukraine — fighting that threatens to dash a cease-fire deal brokered by European leaders last week.